-- Watch romantic movies to reminisce your good times for the great one coming ahead.
+- Watch romantic movies to reminisce about your good times for the great ones ahead.

-- Pull out those albums from the closet and skim through those wedding photos, holiday snaps to walk down memory lane.
+- Pull out those albums from the closet and skim through those wedding photos and holiday snaps to walk down memory lane.

-- This is a great time to discuss your future plans and to decide on how to want to save for the future, your plans for the house, and your family.
+- This is a great time to discuss your plans and decide how to save for the future, your plans for the house, and your family.

 Does Pelvic Rest Affect Pregnancy?

-Pelvic rest does not affect pregnancy and is actually recommended by doctors to avoid any complications during pregnancy.
-Pelvic rest is advised by a doctor only if he suspects that any kind of sexual activity could involve pressure on your pelvic region, which in turn will have a negative impact on your pregnancy.
-Your doctor will make a diagnosis of your situation and talk you through it.
-Your doctor will explain the reason for the recommendation and for how long you will have to be on it.
+Pelvic rest does not affect pregnancy and is recommended by doctors to avoid any complications during pregnancy.
+Pelvic rest during the first trimester is advised by a doctor only if he suspects that any kind of sexual activity could involve pressure on your pelvic region, which in turn will have a negative impact on your pregnancy.
+Your doctor will diagnose your situation and talk you through it.
+Your doctor will explain the reason for the recommendation and how long you must be on it.
 Pelvic rest is to maintain a healthy pregnancy to deliver a healthy baby.

 You need to call a doctor if you notice the below symptoms during pregnancy and have been advised pelvic rest.

 - Pain in the back or any premature contractions.

 - Bleeding from your vagina or any kind of fluid discharge from the vagina.